Virtual Resolutions for a Product of Projective Spaces: Geometric Applications

 \subsection{Unmixedness}

 Given a subscheme that has a virtual resolution whose length equals its codimension, we prove an unmixedness result.
-This extends the classical unmixedness result for arithmetically Cohen--Macaulay subschemes, see~\cite{eisenbud-book}*{Corollary 18.14}.
+Closely related to Proposition~\ref{pro:resolutionBound}, this extends the classical unmixedness result for arithmetically Cohen--Macaulay subschemes, see Corollary~18.14 in \cite{eisenbud-book}.

 \begin{proposition}[Unmixedness] Let $Z \subset \PP^{\bbn}$ be a closed subscheme of codimension $c$ and let $I$ be the corresponding $B$-saturated $S$-ideal.
 If $S/I$ has a virtual resolution of length $c$, then every associated prime of $I$ has codimension $c$. \end{proposition}